 |Fix 5.
 Rebuild MBR||Run EaseUS Partition Master, right-click the boot device not found whose MBR is damaged...Full steps|

 What Does Boot Device Not Found Mean

-What is boot device not found?
+What is a boot device not found?
 A bootable device is not detected issue is one of the most common problems that occurs suddenly and unexpectedly and leaves people at a loss.
 This error code comes along with the message "Boot Device Not Found.
 Please install an operating system on your hard disk 3f0."
 What does the boot device not found mean?
 Simply speaking, your computer needs a boot device to start up properly.
 There should be one.
 But there are no bootable devices found on Dell or no bootable device on Acer.

 When the problem occurs, you may see any of the following error messages on the screen: